Maximal estimates for averages over space curves: Multilinear estimates

 and the following hold with $C$, $C_N$, and $C_\delta$ independent of $\gamma$ and $\psi_{\!J}$:

 for any $N$ and

 \end{lem}

 Summation over $\ell$ results from the Fourier series expansion in $t$ of an amplitude function which appears after factoring out $e^{-it\Phi^{\bf c} (\xi)}$.
-This simplifies the amplitude function depending both on $\xi$ and $t$ which causes considerable loss in bound when we attempt to directly apply the multilinear restriction estimate (for example see \cite[Theorem 6.2]{BCT}).
+It simplifies the amplitude function depending both on $\xi$ and $t$ which causes considerable loss in its bound when we attempt to directly apply the multilinear restriction estimate (for example, see \cite[Theorem 6.2]{BCT}).